scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

 .. raw:: latex

+   \par
-   Future work might include providing an option to reduce time to solution at some performance cost.
-This will likely involve choosing which brackets of \texttt{HyperbandSearchCV} to run.
+   Future work might also include providing an option to further reduce time to solution.
+   This might involve choosing which brackets of \texttt{HyperbandSearchCV} to run.
 Empirically, the best performing brackets are not passive \cite[Section 2.3]{li2016hyperband}.

 Future work specifically does not include implementing the asynchronous version of successive halving :cite:`li2018massively` in Dask.
-This variant of successive halving is designed to reduce waiting time experience by a model.
+This variant of successive halving is designed to reduce the waiting time in very parallel environments.
-It does this by stopping a model's training only if it's in the worst performing fraction of models `received` and does not wait for all models to be collected before decisions.
+It does this by stopping a model's training only if it's in the worst performing fraction of models received so far and does not wait for all models to be collected.
 Dask's advanced task scheduling helps resolves this issue for ``HyperbandSearchCV``.

 References